ejbills/DockDoor/README.md

 #### How to Contribute

 Contributions to DockDoor are welcome!
-Here’s how you can get started:
+Here's how you can get started:

 1. **Branching**
     - Base all new features off of `main`.